Bauguess History, Family Crest & Coats of Arms

 The surname Bauguess was first found in Denbighshire (Welsh: Sir Ddinbych), a historic county in Northeast Wales created by the Laws in Wales Act 1536, where they held a family seat from ancient times.

-Important Dates for the Bauguess family
+Early History of the Bauguess family

 This web page shows only a small excerpt of our Bauguess research.
 Another 176 words (13 lines of text) covering the years 1391, 1450, 1545, 1600, 1622, 1612, 1612 and 1615 are included under the topic Early Bauguess History in all our PDF Extended History products and printed products wherever possible.